diskuv/scoutapps/COM-DATA-DESIGN.md

 To get rid of those nonexistent values, we need to reset the major heap.
 That is, we need to do a `caml_compact_heap`.

+#### D01-S01 - terminate

+Finally, when we do shutdown the JVM, we should do the bits of `caml_shutdown` that have not already been done.
+We can do all of the remainder except:

+- `call_registered_value("Thread.at_shutdown")` - since there are no OCaml values in memory no callback could have been registered
+- `caml_free_shared_libs()` - since it is not for native code (and won't have an export symbol in the library)

+**That means threads are not supported (or more accurately there will be a leak) in this reloadable OCaml runtime.** And that is okay and somewhat makes sense.